 Start by driving through the neighborhood and taking videos and pictures of important features, such as playgrounds, pools, or community centers.
 You can also record a complete walkthrough of the exterior of the home with the seller’s permission.
 Schedule time to tour the home on your own and record a virtual tour.
 Follow the seller’s requested safety precautions, wear a mask and gloves, and bring disinfecting wipes to clean high-touch surfaces before you leave.

 Your virtual tour should highlight various features of the home, offering as much detail and description as possible for each room.
 If you are working with the seller, ask if there is anything specific that they want on camera or any areas that they do not want recorded.
 If you are working with the buyer, compile any questions they have about the property ahead of time and focus on those areas in your tour.
 You can even schedule a video conference or FaceTime session to virtually walk through the house with the buyer.
+It may also be useful to learn about creating video content to support remote delivery, as you will only increase your likelihood of getting a sale if you create better videos with good content.

 3. Limit In-person Walkthroughs